Relationships and Constituent Journey Mapping (Video, MP3)

 And then ultimately, every journey needs to have some sort of performance management aspect to it.
 And the use as you can see here, it’s reporting an analysis to improve client satisfaction and then the impact outcomes and profitability.

 It’s important to note that not all of these phases or stages are strictly linear.
 So even though your marketing is primarily done at the start of the relationship for the purposes of being able to move them from the marketing to the development stage, in reality, you’re continuously marketing to that client over the course of the lifespan of the relationship.
-Same thing for performance management, there are outcomes that you would want to measure from each of these phases but the end of the relations — engagement or this particular client project would really be when you take a pull back look and make sure that the work has been performed well and how you would make improvements to success of iteration for this or other clients.
+The same thing for performance management, there are outcomes that you would want to measure from each of these phases but the end of the relations — engagement or this particular client project would really be when you take a pullback look and make sure that the work has been performed well and how you would make improvements to the success of iteration for this or other clients.

 You would apply the same framework if you were taking a look at a staff journey.
 In the staff journey, this is for your organization staff.
 You might start the marketing process by posting a job position or solicitation or doing some sort of networking through your contacts.
 The development phase might include screenings, interviews, and ending with an employment offer.
-The on boarding would be what you would typically think of with the new employee on boarding process, all of the forms that they need to fill out and all of the orientation.
-Basically their welcome process into the organization.
+The onboarding would be what you would typically think of with the new employee onboarding process, all of the forms that they need to fill out, and all of the orientation.
+Basically, their welcome process into the organization.
 And then during the severest delivery phase, you would be thinking about all of the ongoing services that were provided to support that individual through the course of their tenure with your organization.
 And then performance management again, I think that is very well understood within the context of HR or staff management.
-There are employee and team performance goals, milestones, reviews, rewards and incentives of different types.
+There are employee and team performance goals, milestones, reviews, rewards, and incentives of different types.

 You know, oftentimes, for organizations that do an annual conference of any national annual meeting, they start planning for the next one even before the previous year’s meeting or conference takes place.
-So really, you’re looking at two year cycle where you’re saying, “Okay, where we need to start applying the lessons learned and the analysis of the performance from this year’s conference or that to the one that’s coming up in two years.”
+So really, you’re looking at a two-year cycle where you’re saying, “Okay, where we need to start applying the lessons learned and the analysis of the performance from this year’s conference or that to the one that’s coming up in two years.”

 This same kind of approach might be used for an organization that has meetings and convenings on a much more frequent basis than annual.
 But for this particular client, they’re just focused on a single national annual meeting.
 Other organizations that you might think of like the Aspen Institute perhaps are conducting many, many meetings and convenings over a period of time.